beshu-tech/readonlyrest-docs/elasticsearch.md

 **⚠️IMPORTANT**: this rule is handy just for tests, replace it with another rule that hashes credentials, like: `auth_key_sha512`, or `auth_key_unix`.

-[Impersonation](details/impersonation.md) is supported by this rule by default.
+[Impersonation](details/impersonation.md) is supported by this rule without an extra configuration.

 #### `auth_key_sha512`